 Anyone can row!

-The team also offers a fall competitive season and winter training at the high school and at the boathouse.
-Summer opportunities for rowing can be found through our boathouse as well, the Foundry.
+The team also offers a fall competitive season and winter training at the high school and the boathouse.

 I’m brand-new: how do I get started?

-We also offer open practices and open houses at the boathouse - check our social media feeds and this website for that information each season.
+We offer open practices and open houses at the boathouse - check our social media feeds and this website for that information each season.
 You can always email us with questions too!

 I’ve never done a sport - is rowing hard or easy?

 Rowing is one motion, done over and over - easy to learn, tricky to master!
 Aside from learning the technique, rowing is most comparable to middle-distance running or swimming: it requires both endurance and strength.
 If you’ve never done a sport before, don’t be afraid to give it a try!
-Every year we have athletes join who discover they had a great rower inside them all along and never knew.
+Every year, we have athletes join who discover they had a great rower inside them all along, and never knew.

 Is it like a club, where I can participate in other sports or a lot of other activities in the same season?

-But can I do other sports in other seasons?
+Can I do other sports in other seasons?

 Absolutely!
 We love to have multi-sport athletes.
-It should be noted that spring is our championship season, and while you can absolutely row in the spring and do something else in the fall, you cannot row in the fall but do something else in the spring.
-Rowing can become your year-round activity, or something that you only do a few months a year (though it’s important to note that most successful high school rowers in the US do at least two seasons related to rowing each year (e.g. spring and fall, or spring and winter, etc).
+It should be noted that spring is our championship season, and while you can row in the spring and do another sport in the fall, you cannot row in the fall but do another sport in the spring.
+Rowing can become your year-round activity, or something that you only do in spring.
+We offer year-round training for those who don’t participate in other sports.

 Does the team travel?
 Will I get to go fun places?

 Is the team any good?
+What do you expect from athletes?

 We have athletes who are recruited and go on to row in college every year.
 Recent grads have gone on to row at DI and Ivy League schools like the University of Pennsylvania, Cornell, Colgate, Texas, Fordham, Loyola Maryland, Smith, Jacksonville, and more (see the Alumni page for details).
-Because women’s rowing is an NCAA sport, there are significant opportunities for girls especially to get scholarship money for rowing.
-There are lots of opportunities for boys to get recruited, but not as much scholarship money.
+Because women’s rowing is an NCAA sport, there are significant opportunities for girls to get scholarship money for rowing.
+There are a lot of opportunities for boys to get recruited, but not as much scholarship money.